This article has links to products and services we love, which we may make commission from.

 Where To Camp?

-There are also a number of private spots for those looking to go off the grid during their NC500 camping trip.
+There are also many private spots for those looking to go off the grid during their NC500 camping trip.

-In this section, let’s explore the sites and their facilities.
+In this section, let’s explore the sites and what each offers.

 1. Applecross Campsite

-Applecross is a very popular camping spot in the Scottish Highlands and one of Scotland’s most popular camping spots.
+Applecross is a popular camping spot in the Scottish Highlands.

 So what’s the appeal?